//this is the mailchimp popup form //ShareThis code for sharing images

 A Clear Focus

-An organization’s focus (or lack thereof) is evident in the way they speak, how often they communicate, and the consistency of those communications.
+An organization’s focus (or lack thereof) is evident in the way it speaks, how often it communicates, and the consistency of those communications.

 To evaluate how clear your focus is with your employees, consider the following questions:

 • How often do day-to-day actions appear to support this goal?
-This applies not just within your customer- or client-facing teams, but also throughout your support teams as well.
+This applies not just to your customer—or client-facing teams but also to your support teams.

 • Do internal–and possibly external–communications reiterate the focus/goal and supporting actions at every turn?

-• Are a handful of key metrics highlighted on a frequent basis so people know the progress being made toward the goal or focus?
+• Are a handful of key metrics highlighted frequently so people know the progress being made toward the goal or focus?

-This is just a start at being clear in your organization’s purpose and applying it across every nook and cranny of your organization.
+This is just a start.
+You must be clear on your organization’s purpose and apply it to every nook and cranny.

-Sometimes the answers to the above questions take more than pulling together a couple of key individuals across your firm; they may also take market research, deep conversations, company-wide employee surveys, and even some individual soul-searching as well.
+Sometimes, the answers to the above questions take more than pulling together a couple of key individuals across your firm; they may also take market research, deep conversations, company-wide employee surveys, and even some individual soul-searching.

 It’s hard to imagine an organization with a clear focus, collaborative approach, community feel, autonomy support, and opportunities for mastery achieving anything other than great things.